-5.2.50.
-A CCP should identify and apply clear criteria when determining what products are correlated and therefore potentially eligible for portfolio margining.
-In this respect, a CCP should determine (i) whether a strong economic rationale exists (eg the products are complements of or substitutes for each other, or one product serves as a significant input into the other product); (ii) whether a proven ability to risk-manage the products as a single portfolio already exists; and (iii) whether a reliable joint statistical relationship between the products in the portfolio exists.
+5.2.56.
+A CCP should identify, document and apply clear criteria when determining what products are correlated and are therefore potentially eligible for portfolio margining.
+In analysing correlations in the context of portfolio margining, a CCP should determine: (i) whether a strong economic rationale for the correlation exists (eg the products are complements of or substitutes for each other, or one product serves as a significant input into the other product); (ii) whether a proven ability to risk-manage the products as a single portfolio already exists and, importantly, whether the CCP can close out its exposures to the products as a single portfolio in the event of a participant default, consistent with its default-management processes; and (iii) whether a reliable joint statistical relationship between the products in the portfolio exists, including during periods of market volatility or in times of stress.
 For example, in determining whether a strong economic rationale exists, a CCP could look to the similarity of product characteristics and features and the extent to which assets underlying those products overlap; this analysis could complement any price correlation observed between products.

-5.2.51.
+5.2.57.
 While no specific approach or model for correlations is endorsed in the PFMI, as a general rule a CCP should identify and consider different aspects of correlation across products.
 For instance, stability of correlation is an important element and can be understood to mean stability of cross-product correlation and how changes in correlation are captured by the CCP's margin system.
-Under this approach, a CCP could apply portfolio margining to two products when price changes in the respective products exhibit a stable correlation over time.
-Another consideration in determining the appropriate margin for a portfolio is the level of correlation between two products, although it is not necessarily the case that lower correlations imply less likelihood that portfolio margining is prudent.
-In seeking to apply and understand these different but complementary aspects of correlation, a CCP should consider applying certain thresholds on the level and stability of correlation that must be met as well as minimum thresholds regarding the period of time over which each historical correlation is measured, the sample period over which historical correlation data are together, and the confidence level.
+Under this approach, a CCP could apply portfolio margining to two products when price changes in the respective products exhibit a stable correlation over time, including in times of stress.
+In seeking to apply and understand these different but complementary aspects of correlation, a CCP should consider applying certain thresholds on the level and stability of correlation that must be met, as well as minimum thresholds regarding the period of time over which each historical correlation is measured and the confidence level.
 When thresholds are used, they should be applied in a manner that reflects the ability of the CCP's margin model to capture changes in correlation between products.

-5.2.52.
+5.2.58.
 In seeking to implement its approach to identifying and addressing correlation, a CCP should have in place specific measures that address a variety of instances of correlation.
-For example, a CCP could seek to address instances when there are price differences between two contracts within the same product type through the application of hypothetical stress or correlation scenarios as well as apply multiple correlation parameters (eg Pearson, Kendall's tau, Spearman etc).
+For example, a CCP could seek to address instances when there are price differences between two contracts within the same product type through the application of hypothetical stress or correlation scenarios, or through the application of multiple correlation parameters (eg Pearson, Kendall's tau, Spearman, etc).
 In any event, a CCP should ensure that it applies suitable and sufficiently prudent methods to identify and measure both present and future exposure at both the individual product and combined portfolio levels.
-As discussed below, specific consideration of default and other stressed scenarios can be useful in this regard.
+As discussed in paragraph 5.2.59, specific consideration of default and other stressed scenarios can be useful in this regard.